ipld/specs/selectors/selector-syntax.md

 ### String Tokenization

 Strings are tokenized simply by switching modes based on the presense of `"'"` characters.
-We enable quote escaping with a rule that whenever two string literals are next to eachother, they are combined into a single string.
+We enable quote escaping with a rule that whenever two string literals are next to eachother, they are combined into a single string with a single quote inserted between them.

 ```ipldsel
 'I am a string'      # "I am a string"